0chain/zboxcli/README.md

 | --forbid_rename | specify if the users cannot rename objects in this allocation |
 | --forbid_upload | specify if users cannot upload to this allocation            |

-Here is a sample command for --forbid_upload .Other parameters can be done the same way.
+Here is a sample command for --forbid_upload.

 ```
 ./zbox updateallocation --allocation $ALLOC --forbid_upload